NVIDIA/NVFlare/docs/quickstart.rst

 ##########

 This section provides a starting point for new users to start NVIDIA FLARE.
-Users can go through the :ref:`example_apps` and get familiar with how NVIDIA FLARE is designed, operates and works.
+Users can go through the :ref:`example_applications` and get familiar with how NVIDIA FLARE is designed, operates and works.

 Each example introduces concepts about NVIDIA FLARE, while showcasing how some popular libraries and frameworks can